anirban-s/gatsby-blog/src/markdown-pages/my-first-blog.md

 5) Dependency Inversion Principle

-We will discuss in details about each design principle with C# code example.
-This can be implemented in any OOP language.
+We will discuss in details about each design principle with C# code example which can be implemented in any OOP language.